Frequent Questions About Environmental Managment Systems

 4. Is an EMS under ISO 14001 relevant to communities?

 Yes.
 Because ISO 14001:2015 is essentially a system designed to help communities and other types of organizations meet their environmental obligations and reduce the impact of their operations on the environment, it is relevant to all types of organizations.
 Counties, municipalities, towns, and townships typically oversee a number of separate facilities and operations.
-EMS's can be used as a framework to help these operations improve their environmental performance and make greater use of pollution prevention approaches.
+An EMS can be used as a framework to help these operations improve their environmental performance and make greater use of pollution prevention approaches.
 Use of the standard by counties is not well established at this point, but some are beginning to use it .
 For example, Washtenaw County, Michigan is implementing an EMS based on ISO 14001 for its Sheriff's Department and participated in an earlier series of demonstration projects funded by EPA.
-The EPA now wants to expand this approach and work with additional counties and municipalities.

 5. What are some of the potential benefits of an EMS based on ISO 14001?